premchander-revature/interviewquestions/java-questions/05-ExceptionHandling.md

-1. Brief us on Exception handling
+1. Brief us on Exception Handling. (or) What is execption?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)